Bringing Taiwan and Germany’s perspectives into the Global Psychedelic Survey 2025

 The Survey explores how people use psychedelics across different cultures and ask how these patterns might mean for policy and harm reduction strategies.
 By reaching beyond predominantly English-speaking and Western populations, GPS2025 seeks to capture a more diverse set of perspectives.

-Through this effort, perspectives from Taiwan and Germany join the global dialogue, contributing to a more comprehensive understanding of psychedelic use in different societies.
-We look forward to sharing updates and outcomes as they become available.
+Through this effort, perspectives from Taiwan, Germany, and other regions have become part of a broader global dialogue, contributing to a more comprehensive understanding of psychedelic use across different societies.